• Donate

 Pitching Strategies

-Sure, the Pitcher is on the same side as the Kickers, but since good pitching is such a good hingepoint to the game, I just decided to give him/her their own section.
+Sure, the Pitcher is on the same side as the Kickers, but since good pitching is such a good hinge-point to the game, I just decided to give him/her their own section.

 "Freeway"

 What does that mean from the Pitcher's standpoint?
-Well, the Pitcher certainly doesn't want to give another ball to the Outfielders, so a smart Pitcher will stop Pitching until all the Kickers on base have finally scored, or are near Third base.
+Well, the Pitcher certainly doesn't want to give another ball to the Fielders, so a smart Pitcher will stop Pitching until all the Kickers on base have finally scored, or are near Third base.

 "Blitzkrieg"